HTTPClientResponseDelegate

 Called when the complete HTTP request is finished.
 You must return an instance of your

-associated type.
-Will be called once, except if an error occurred.Declaration
+Responseassociated type.
+Will be called once, except if an error occurred.This function will not be called until all futures returned by

 Swift